rburettt/musicai/README.md

 # musicai

+This application takes a song and uses ML to analyse its lyrics and acoustic properties.
+With the predicted information, it generates two images and a color palette;

 ## Demo

 ![](demo.gif)

 ## Usage

-### API informations
+### API requirements
-In generate_image.py, add Unsplash API key
+In generate_image.py, add your Unsplash API key

-In lyrics_classification.py, add Genius API key
+In lyrics_classification.py, add your Genius API key

-In sentiment_analysis_acoustic_properties.py, add Spotify API informations
+In sentiment_analysis_acoustic_properties.py, add your Spotify API informations

 ### Running the app